morrownr/8821cu/README.md

 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

-Note: WPA3-AES does not appear to be working.
+Note: WPA3-AES does not work.
 If you need a comparable adapter that does support WPA3-AES, I will suggest an Alfa AWUS036ACM.
-You can get more information and links about this adapter at the following site-
+You can get more information and links about this adapter at the following site:

 https://github.com/morrownr/USB-WiFi